Estimated reading time: 8 minutes

 An interview with UPM’s Director of the International Centre

-Universiti Putra Malaysia is one of the leading research universities in Malaysia with excellent international rankings.
-The top-notch University has been in partnership with Asia Exchange for five years and the numbers of international students studying at UPM is increasing.
-We interviewed Dr. Zelina Zaiton Ibrahim, the Director of the International Centre, to hear her thoughts about our collaboration and why UPM in Kuala Lumpur is an excellent study abroad destination.
+Universiti Putra Malaysia is one of the leading research universities in Malaysia, with excellent international rankings.
+The top-notch university has been in partnership with Asia Exchange for five years, and the numbers of international students studying at UPM are increasing.
+We talked to Dr. Zelina Zaiton Ibrahim, who is the Director of the International Centre, to find out what she thought of our partnership and why UPM in Kuala Lumpur is a great place to study abroad.

 Good afternoon, Dr. Zelina Zaiton Ibrahim!
 Can you please give us a brief background about your role at UPM?